-Note: Due to federal law, funds for first-time borrowers at Ranger College may not be disbursed until 31 days after the beginning of the semester.
+- Note: Due to federal law, funds for first-time borrowers at Ranger College may not be disbursed until 31 days after the beginning of the semester. - O Student must be enrolled at the time funds are disbursed.

 • Parent Plus Loan